HireAbo/awesome-interview-questions-5000-jobs/Entertainment and Performing Arts/Acting/Background Actor.md

 Welcome to the Background Actor Interview Preparation !
 This resource is designed to help you ace your Background Actor interviews with confidence.

+A Background Actor, also known as an extra, is an essential component of the entertainment and performing arts industry.
+These individuals play a crucial role in enhancing the visual appeal and depth of a scene in movies, television shows, commercials, and theater productions.
+As a Background Actor, your primary responsibility is to create a realistic and believable atmosphere by portraying a character in the background of a scene.
+This may involve interacting with principal actors, engaging in scripted or improvised actions, and maintaining consistency in your performance throughout multiple takes.
+Background Actors possess excellent adaptability, patience, and the ability to follow direction effectively.

 ## 🚀 Overview

 Whether you're a seasoned Background Actor or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Background Actor interviews to help you prepare and succeed.